Temporally Consistent Online Depth Estimation in Dynamic Scenes: Introduction

 In an \textit{online} setting, prior works \cite{tananaev2018temporally,zhang2019exploiting,eom2019temporally} incorporate temporal information by appending a recurrent network to the depth estimation modules.
 However, these recurrent networks do not provide explicit reasoning between frames.
 Moreover, these approaches \cite{tananaev2018temporally,zhang2019exploiting,eom2019temporally} consider depth estimation from single images, not stereo pairs.
 Due to the scale ambiguity of monocular depth estimation, prior works mainly focus on producing estimates with consistent scale \cite{kopf2021robust,zhang2021consistent} instead of reducing the inter-frame jitter that arises in metric depth estimation.

-Traditionally, to encourage temporal consistency in \textit{metric depth}, prior techniques have relied on hand-crafted probability weights \cite{welch1995introduction,matyunin2011temporal,tsekourakis2019measuring}.
-One example is the Kalman filter \cite{welch1995introduction}, which combines previous and current predictions based on associated uncertainties.
+Traditionally, to encourage temporal consistency in \textit{metric depth}, prior techniques have relied on hand-crafted probability weights \cite{kalman1960new,matyunin2011temporal,tsekourakis2019measuring}.
+One example is the Kalman filter \cite{kalman1960new}, which combines previous and current predictions based on associated uncertainties.
 However, it assumes Gaussian measurement error, which often fails in scenarios with occlusion and de-occlusion between frames.

-In this work, we design a network that produces temporally consistent depth predictions in dynamic scenes in an online setting.
+We present a framework named Consistent Online Dynamic Depth (\ours{}) that produces temporally consistent depth predictions.
 To account for inter-frame motion, we integrate a motion network that predicts a per-pixel SE3 transformation that aligns previous estimates to the current frame.
-To remove temporal jitters and outliers from estimates, a fusion network is designed to aggregate depth predictions.
-Compared with existing methods, our approach produces temporally consistent metric depth and is capable of handling dynamic scenes in an online setting.
+To remove temporal jitters and outliers from estimates, a fusion network is designed to aggregate depth predictions temporally.
+Compared with existing methods, \ours{} produces temporally consistent metric depth and is capable of handling dynamic scenes in an online setting.
+Qualitative results of improved temporal consistency of \ours{} framework are shown in \autoref{fig:frame_frame_jitter}.

-For evaluation, we first show empirically that current stereo depth estimation solutions indeed suffer from poor temporal stability.
-We quantify such inconsistency with a set of temporal metrics and then evaluate our approach on varied datasets, including synthetic data of rigid \cite{mayer2016large} or deforming \cite{wang2020tartanair} objects, real-world footage of driving \cite{uhrig2017sparsity,menze2015joint}, indoor and medical scenes.
-Our approach improves over competing methods in terms of temporal metrics by up to 31\%, and performs better in terms of per-frame accuracy.
+For evaluation, we first show empirically that current stereo depth estimation solutions indeed suffer from poor temporal stability. \mli{We quantify such inconsistency with a set of temporal metrics and find that networks with \textit{better} per-frame accuracy may have \textit{worse} temporal consistency}.
+We then benchmark \ours{} on varied datasets, including synthetic data of rigid \cite{mayer2016large} or deforming \cite{wang2020tartanair} objects, real-world footage of driving \cite{uhrig2017sparsity,menze2015joint}, indoor and medical scenes. \ours{} improves over competing methods in terms of temporal metrics by up to 31\%, and performs on par in terms of per-frame accuracy.
 The improvement is attributed to the temporal information that our model leverages.
-We conduct extensive ablation studies of different components of our network and further demonstrate the performance upper bound of our proposed setup empirically, which may motivate future research.
-Our network can run at 25 FPS on modern hardware.
+We conduct extensive ablation studies of different components of \ours{} and further demonstrate the performance upper bound of our proposed setup empirically, which may motivate future research. \ours{} can run at 25 FPS on modern hardware.